harvardnlp/harvardnlp.github.io/NamedTensor2.md

 * Table of Contents
 {:toc}

-`Changelog`
+*Changelog*

-* Stephen Hoyer suggested several useful changes to this post which makes the syntax much clearer.
+* Thanks to Stephen Hoyer for suggesting several useful changes to this and the last post to simplify the syntax.

 # Named Tensors for Deep Learning